-CLINICAL: Two Credits, Two Hours.
+CLINICAL: Three Credits, Three Hours.
 This practicum provides the opportunity for each student to develop competency in clinical skills within the hospital setting.
 Stresses the integration and application of EMT skills with advanced paramedic skills and techniques with directed clinical experiences in the emergency departments, community center OR/RR, and emergency medical services.
-Prerequisite EMS 1119, EMS 1119L, EMS 1411, EMS 1421 & BSC 2084C or higher.
+Prerequisites: EMS 1119, EMS 1119L, EMS 1411, EMS 1421 and BSC 2084C or higher.
 Corequisite: EMS 2603C.

 EMS 2657.
-PARAMEDIC II

-CLINICAL: Three Credits, Three Hours.
+PARAMEDIC II CLINICAL: Five Credits,

+Five Hours.
 This practicum provides the opportunity for in hospital and out of hospital settings for each student to develop competency in clinical skills necessary to serve as a member of an advanced life support team.
 Directed clinical experiences include pre-hospital, emergency departments, critical care units, operating room and recovery room.
-Prerequisites: EMS 2603C & EMS 2656.
-Co-requisite: EMS 2604C.
+Prerequisites: EMS 2603C, EMS 2656.
+Corequisite: EMS 2604C.

 EMS 2658.
-PARAMEDIC III CLINICAL: Four Credits, Four Hours.
-This practicum provides the opportunity within the hospital setting for each student to develop competency in to develop competency in clinical skills necessary to serve as a member of an advanced life support team.
+PARAMEDIC III CLINICAL: Four Credits, Four

+Hours.
+This practicum provides the opportunity within the hospital setting for each student to develop competency in clinical skills necessary to serve as a member of an advanced life support team.
 Directed clinical +experiences include obstetrical units, pediatric emergency departments, pediatric urgent care, and geriatric and mental health facilities.
-Prerequisites: EMS 2604C & EMS 2657.
-Corequisites: EMS 2605C & EMS 2659.
+Prerequisites: EMS 2604C, EMS 2657.
+Corequisites: EMS 2605C, EMS 2659.

 EMS 2659.
-PARAMEDIC III FIELD INTERNSHIP: Four
+PARAMEDIC III FIELD INTERNSHIP: Five

-Credits, Four Hours, Under the auspices of the medical director, the course is designed to provide the student with intensive out of hospital clinical experience which foster s the development of leadership skills, expands and further develops clinical skills and allows for the transition from observer to team leader in the professional paramedic role.
+Credits, Five Hours.
+Under the auspices of the medical director, the course is designed to provide the student with intensive out of hospital clinical experience which foster s the development of leadership skills, expands and further develops clinical skills and allows for the transition from observer to team leader in the professional paramedic role.
 Students will independently perform a focus history and physical exam, arrive at an accurate prehospital diagnosis and formulate and implement appropriate field treatment plans.
-Prerequisites:

-EMS 2604C & EMS 2657.
-Corequisites EMS 2605C & EMS 2658.
+Prerequisites: EMS 2604C, EMS 2657.
+Corequisites: EMS 2605C, EMS 2658.

 MTB 1370.
+MATH FOR

-MATH FOR MEDS: Two Credits, Two Hours.
+MEDS: Two Credits, Two Hours.
 Basic concepts of arithmetic, use and conversion of metric, apothecary, and household measurements for the purpose of giving medications.
-Prerequisite: MAT 0024 with a grade of "C" or higher or appropriate scores on accepted placement test and at least one college level math.
+Prerequisites: MAT 0024 with a grade of "C" or higher or appropriate scores on accepted placement test and at least one college level math.